fish-shell/fish-shell/sphinx_doc_src/cmds/argparse.rst

 Description
 -----------

 This command makes it easy for fish scripts and functions to handle arguments in a manner 100% identical to how fish builtin commands handle their arguments.
 You pass a sequence of arguments that define the options recognized, followed by a literal ``--``, then the arguments to be parsed (which might also include a literal ``--``).
-More on this in the <a href="#argparse-usage">usage</a> section below.
+More on this in the `usage <#argparse-usage>`__ section below.

-Each OPTION_SPEC can be written in the domain specific language <a href="#argparse-option-specs">described below</a> or created using the companion <a href="#fish-opt">``fish_opt``</a> command.
+Each OPTION_SPEC can be written in the `domain specific language <#argparse-option-specs>`__ described below or created using the companion `fish_opt <cmds/fish-opt.html>`__ command.
 All OPTION_SPECs must appear after any argparse flags and before the ``--`` that separates them from the arguments to be parsed.

 Each option that is seen in the ARG list will result in a var name of the form ``_flag_X``, where ``X`` is the short flag letter and the long flag name.
 The OPTION_SPEC always requires a short flag even if it can't be used.
 So there will always be ``_flag_X`` var set using the short flag letter if the corresponding short or long flag is seen.
 The long flag name var (e.g., ``_flag_help``) will only be defined, obviously, if the OPTION_SPEC includes a long flag name.